pepabo/furik/README.md

   github_enterprise_host: your.github-enterpise.host
 ```

+NOTE: `your.github-enterprise.host` should be replacecd with your true GH:E hostname(both yaml's key and value).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec furik` to use the gem in this directory, ignoring other installed copies of this gem.